-I’m Alexandra Liveris, a filmmaker and storyteller drawn to the places where personal healing and collective transformation meet.
-For over 15 years, I’ve traveled the world and been welcomed into people’s homes and inner lives to co-create the telling of their experiences—often around sensitive themes like displacement, belonging, freedom, and creative expression.
-Through this work, I’ve learned how to hold space for honest, intimate conversations and how to approach storytelling as an act of deep listening and consent.
-Right now, I’m co-directing Natura, a feature documentary about motherhood in the time of climate crisis, filmed across six countries in collaboration with award-winning National Geographic photographer Nichole Sobecki and produced by Insignia Films.
+I'm a filmmaker and trauma informed practioner that works at the intersection of personal healing and collective transformation.
+For two decades, I've been welcomed into homes to co-create stories around sensitive subjects — from the refugee crisis on a Greek island to women entrepreneurs across the Middle East to a high-stakes Alzheimer's trial in California — learning to treat storytelling as an act of deep listening and consent.
+Right now, I’m co-directing Natura, a feature documentary about the emotional landscape of climate change, filmed across five countries in collaboration with National Geographic photographer Nichole Sobecki and produced by Insignia Films, three-time Emmy and Peabody Award–winning producers,.

-I am passionate about storytelling as a healing practice.
-I believe that through somatic awareness, ritual, and myth, we can reconnect to our bodies, our communities, and the natural world.
-This belief has guided my own studies in theater with John Gould Rubin’s Private Theater, Stella Adler Studio, and Maggie Flannigan; in yoga as a certified Jivamukti teacher; and in plant medicine as a dedicated student of the Shipibo-Conibo tradition in Peru.
-I explore these ideas through my poetry project, The Poet Tree Collective, where I continue to ask: how can stories help us remember who we truly are?
+I believe that through somatic awareness, ritual, and threshold experiences, we can reconnect to our bodies, our communities, and the natural world.
+This has guided my own studies in theater with John Gould Rubin’s Private Theater, Stella Adler Studio, and Maggie Flannigan; in yoga as a certified Jivamukti teacher; in plant medicine as a dedicated student of the Shipibo-Conibo in Peru; and in shamanic studies in the Q’ero Andean traditions.

 Some other things: